Milei criticized for his choices for the Supreme Court

 He was also the first magistrate to decide in 2015 on the case filed by late Federal Prosecutor Alberto Nisman against then-President Cristina Fernández de Kirchner (CFK) for allegedly covering up for the Iranians accused of participating in the 1994 bombing of the Jewish welfare association AMIA's headquarters killing 85 people and wounding over 300 others.

-Lijo also handles the case of the attack on Milei after he took office when die-hard Kirchnerite Gastón Ariel Mercanzini threw a bottle at him riding a convertible car from Congress to Casa Rosada.
+Lijo also handles the case of the attack on Milei after he took office when die-hard Kirchnerite Gastón Ariel Mercanzini threw a bottle at him as he rode a convertible car from Congress to Casa Rosada.

-Meanwhile, the conservative García-Mansilla is a partner at the Liendo & Asociados Law firm who teaches Constitutional Law at the Austral University where Lijo is the Dean.
+Meanwhile, the conservative García-Mansilla is a partner at the Liendo & Asociados Law firm who teaches Constitutional Law at the Austral University.
 He has strong ties with business personalities in the hydrocarbon sector.
 He is also very close to the ultra-Catholic Opus Dei group and opposes legal abortion.

 In picking these two candidates, Milei “ignored the possibility of electing a woman, in open defiance of the progressive sectors” -hence most of the objections- while winking to the Church and the business establishment, according to Ventura.